LaneSawyerT/charlixcx-merch/README.md

 -   Changing nav menu and footer links and buttons in depending on the users log in status, admin status and what event if any they have added.

--   Able to search products for song, artist or album name.
+-   Able to search for specific merchandise.

--   Can search events for name of event, location or details.
+-   Able to read news posts and navigate to it.

--   'Back to top' footer link on each page, saves users from having to scroll up to Nav bar especially on mobile devices.
+-   'Back to top' footer link on the merchandise page, saves users from having to scroll up to Nav bar especially on mobile devices.

--   Logged in users can add events to event board.
+-   Logged in users can like a news post and it will be saved to their profile.

 -   Logged in user can save their addresses and default address, pre-fills Checkout form

--   User can edit events on event board that they themselves added.

 -   User can edit their own profile information

 -   Admin users can add, edit and delete any merchandise.

+-   Limited products can only be purchased once per order.

 -   When product stock quantity is 0, add to cart buttons are not available and will display 'Out of Stock'.